10th to 18th April 2021

 They have excellent quality rental equipment and we are encouraged to bring the minimum amount of gear and hire the rest there – as such the discrepancy between the ten dive pack price without and with full rental equipment is only €50.

 As mentioned earlier the island takes marine conservation very seriously, so the dive sites are well preserved with healthy coral and diverse and dense marine life.
-The type of dive site includes reef gardens, slopes, pinnacles and wrecks.
+Typical dive sites include reef gardens, slopes, pinnacles and wrecks.
 The most spectacular dives are around Pain de Sucre, an islet off Gustavia harbour, or around a small cape, l’Ane Rouge, off Colombier bay.

-Some of the marine highlights we might encounter include Reef Sharks, Nurse Sharks, Turtles, Great Barracuda, Jacks, Tarpons and both Sting and Eagle Rays.
+Marine life highlights one can expect to see include Reef Sharks, Nurse Sharks, Turtles, Great Barracuda, Jacks, Tarpons and both Sting and Eagle Rays.
 Although not possible to see all year round the Humpback whale migration season is from February through April, with the possibility of Hammerhead sharks and Dolphins.

 For more about the signature dive sites click here.